The Wiggles characters: Wags the Dog

 Introduced in 1995, Wags is a tall, brown, furry dog with floppy ears and a happy face.
 He is also Captain Feathersword's best friend and pet.
 He "loves to sing and dance and kids bring 'bones' that the Wiggly dancers collect from the audience".
 The last of the four characters to be introduced, Wags was originally played by Field.
 Fatt provided the original barking noises for Wags before Paul Paddick, who also plays Captain Feathersword, took over.
-Mic Conway of The Captain Matchbox Whoopee Band fame, has provided Wags's full-spoken dialogue before Paul Field, general manager of The Wiggles and brother of Blue Wiggle Anthony, took over.Wags has also been played by Edward Rooke, Andrew McCourt, Kristy Talbot and Paddick.
+Mic Conway of The Captain Matchbox Whoopee Band fame, has provided Wags's full-spoken dialogue before Paul Field, general manager of The Wiggles and brother of Blue Wiggle Anthony, took over.
+Wags has also been played by Edward Rooke, Andrew McCourt, Kristy Talbot and Paddick.

 Shirley Shawn the Unicorn

 Shirley Shawn is a yellow unicorn who was introduced in 2019.
 They are a baby, who has a heart-shaped nose, purple hair, and says only one word "Scrumptious!".
 They love to eat rainbow coloured veggies and apples.
 They were voiced by former yellow Wiggle, Emma Watkins, in their debut.
-Originally introduced as female, they were confirmed to be non-binary in 2021.
+Introduced as female in 2019, they were confirmed to be non-binary from 2020 until 2022, before permanently reverting back to female since 2023.
 They have since been voiced by current yellow Wiggle, Tsehay Hawkins.